thomashamson/snake/README.md

-# snake
+# Snake
-A simple Snake game in pure JavaScript.
+> A simple Snake game in pure JavaScript.